 9. Savory parfait

 Parfait is a French frozen dessert usually made with cream, sugar, and egg, due to which it’s high in calories.
-But, you can tweak this traditional dessert’s ingredients and convert it into a savory vegetable snack for children.
+But you can conveniently tweak this traditional dessert’s ingredients and convert it into a savory vegetable snack for children.

 First, replace cream and eggs with low-fat, plain Greek yogurt and add some texture by using cereal, such as cooked quinoa.